Green's boundary relation model in a Krein space: Fitting of generalized boundary triples into Green's boundary model in the Krein space

-In this section, we will fit all above-mentioned boundary triples into the general Green's boundary relation model and we will generalize all above boundary triples to a Krein space $\mathcal{K}$ by means of GBR.
+In this section, we will fit all the aforementioned boundary triples into the Green's boundary relation model and generalize them to a Krein space $\mathcal{K}$ and linear relation $S$ and $\Gamma$ using the Green's boundary relation model.

-Definitions of isometric and unitary boundary relations in terms of Green's boundary relations were given earlier in this paper, see definitions \ref{definition210} and \ref{definition214}.
-Those definitions are generalizations of isometric and unitary triples given by \cite[Definition 1.9]{ DHM}.
+The definitions of isometric and unitary boundary relations in terms of Green's boundary relations were provided earlier; see definitions \ref{definition210} and \ref{definition214}.
+These definitions also extend the concepts of isometric and unitary triples given in \cite[Definition 1.9]{DHM} to Krein spaces and linear relations $S$ and $\Gamma $.

-Definitions of AB-generalized and B-generalized boundary triples \cite[definitions 1.5 and 1.8]{DHM} can be generalized in terms of Green's boundary relation and in the \textbf{Krein space} $\mathcal{K}$ in the following way:
+The definitions of AB-generalized and B-generalized boundary triples, as seen in \cite[definitions 1.5 and 1.8]{DHM} and papers referenced therein, can be generalized in terms of Green's boundary relation in the Krein space $\mathcal{K}$ as follows:

 \begin{definition} A Green's boundary relation $\Gamma : \mathcal{K}^{2}\to \mathcal{H}^{2}$ is called an almost B-generalized, or AB-generalized boundary relation if it satisfies: